qld-gov-au/ckanext-validation/README.md

 ### Starting the validation process manually

-You can start (asynchronous) validation jobs from the command line using the `paster validation run` command.
+You can start (asynchronous) validation jobs from the command line using the `validation run` command.
 If no parameters are provided it will start a validation job for all resources in the site of suitable format (ie `ckanext.validation.formats`):

+ON CKAN >= 2.9:

+    ckan -c /path/to/ini/file validation run

+ON CKAN <= 2.8:

     paster validation run -c /path/to/ckan/ini

 You can limit the resources by specifying a dataset id or name:

+ON CKAN >= 2.9:

+    ckan -c /path/to/ini/file validation run -d statistical-data-2018

+ON CKAN <= 2.8:

     paster validation run -c /path/to/ckan/ini -d statistical-data-2018

 Or providing arbitrary search parameters:

+ON CKAN >= 2.9:

+    ckan -c /path/to/ini/file validation run -s '{"fq":"res_format:XLSX"}'

+ON CKAN <= 2.8:

     paster validation run -c ../ckan/development.ini -s '{"fq":"res_format:XLSX"}'